Pacific Basin Economic Council

 The Pacific Basin Economic Council (PBEC) is an independent business association founded by Weldon B. Gibson in 1967 to facilitate business in the Asia-Pacific region.
 It has a rich history of supporting business leaders, corporations, academics, and Governments across the Asia Pacific.
-It organises and hosts roundtable dialogue discussions and key events bi-monthly and annually, as well as provides market intelligence, research papers & policy recommendations on behalf of the APAC business community.
+It organizes and hosts roundtable dialogue discussions and key events bi-monthly and annually, as well as provides market intelligence, research papers & policy recommendations on behalf of the APAC business community.
 It advocates for sustainable, resilient & inclusive economic growth through free trade agreements under a fair international rules-based system that mitigates climate change & supports society.
 The International Secretariat has been located in Hong Kong since 2003.
 Michael Walsh has served as its Executive Director since May 2019, bringing extensive global business leadership experience.

 History

 The Institute of Pacific Relations (IPR) was founded in 1925 as an international forum where national delegations representing a broad range of interests could meet and discuss both domestic and regional issues.

 The IPR was a respected forum in the period before, during and after World War II, but was disbanded in 1961 after the United States withdrew support.

 PBEC was one of the organizations that filled the void.
 It was founded in 1967 by business leaders from the United States, Canada, Australia, New Zealand and Japan.
 Later the founders were joined by groups of members from other countries in the region such as South Korea, Mexico, Hong Kong, Malaysia and the Philippines.

 The purpose of the Pacific Basin Economic Council is to provide high-level engagement between business leaders and Government officials through a regional network of local representatives.
 Its mission is to create and maintain an environment that facilitates the orderly conduct of sustainable & responsible economic development within & between the 21 APEC Member States.

 The organization is primarily funded by its patrons, corporate & individual members as well through donors and sponsorship.

 The organization is informal in the sense that it does not include official government representation and membership is strictly 'by Invitation Only".

 At the council's 12th general meeting in Los Angeles in 1978 the Pacific Economic Community Plan was proposed, calling for an economic community to coordinate solidarity and cooperation between countries of the region at different stages of development.

 As of 1993 the PBEC was the main non-government organization involved in economic cooperation in the Pacific region.
-However, ABAC - APEC's Business Advisory Council, formed by APEC itself, has taken over this primary role, and PBEC now focuses on supporting ABAC initiatives and also PECC - the Pacific Economic Co-operaton Council as one of its founding standing committee members, tackling some of the most important economic decisions in Asia.
+However, ABAC - APEC's Business Advisory Council, formed by APEC itself, has taken over this primary role, and PBEC now focuses on supporting ABAC initiatives and also PECC - the Pacific Economic Co-operation Council as one of its founding standing committee members, tackling some of the most important economic decisions in Asia.